evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive35/_index.md

 You can choose between two sound systems on the BMW i4 eDrive35.

-- With the Hifi Sound system, you get ten speakers with a max system output of 200 watts.
+- **Hifi Sound system**: This system features ten speakers and delivers a maximum output of 200 watts.
-- With the Harman Kardon Surround Sound system, you get 17 speakers with a max system output of 445 watts.
+- **Harman Kardon Surround Sound system**: This system features 17 speakers and delivers a maximum output of 445 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights